home-banner-plantbasedgut.jpg

 1. Prevent growth of pathogenic bacteria

-Modern diets high in sugar and low on fibre content drive the growth of harmful microorganisms in the gut.
-When a gut environment has excessive sugars available as nutrients, it can increase the presence of pathogens that feed on them and make gut microbes more harmful, which in turn can cause inflammation.
-Long term inflammation is common in diseases such as diabetes and obesity, which are often related to a western pattern of diet in which simple carbohydrates and red meat intake is high and consumption of vegetables and fruit is low.²,³
+Modern diets high in sugar and low in fibre drive the growth of harmful microorganisms in the gut.
+When a gut environment has excessive sugars available as nutrients, it can increase the presence of pathogens that feed on them and make gut microbes more harmful, which can cause inflammation.
+Long-term inflammation is common in diseases such as diabetes and obesity, which are often related to a Western pattern of diet in which simple carbohydrates and red meat intake is high and consumption of vegetables and fruit is low.²,³

 2. Improve gut microbiota diversity